Conyers Resigning Amid Sexual Harassment Allegations

 Rep. John Conyers, D-Mich., said he will step down from Congress as of Tuesday, amid allegations of sexual misconduct leveled by multiple women.

 Conyers told a Detroit radio show this morning that "I am retiring today," though he is effectively resigning.
-He also said in an interview on The Mildred Gaddis Show that he wants his son, John Conyers III to succeed him in Congress.
+He also said in an interview on The Mildred Gaddis Show that he wants his son John Conyers III to succeed him in Congress.
 "My legacy will continue through my children," Conyers said.

 Michigan law says it's up to the governor to call a special election to fill the seat.

-Earlier, Conyers' grand nephew, Michigan State Senator Ian Conyers, told the New York Times that he planned to run for the elder Conyers' seat.
+Earlier, Conyers' grandnephew, Michigan state Sen. Ian Conyers, told the The New York Times that he planned to run for the elder Conyers' seat.

-John Conyers spoke from an undisclosed hospital, according to his attorney, where he is being treated for stress related health concerns.
+John Conyers spoke from an undisclosed hospital, according to his attorney.
+He is being treated for stress-related health concerns.

 Several women have accused the Michigan Democrat, who is the most senior member of Congress, of verbal abuse, inappropriate touching and groping over decades.

-Conyers, 88, has denied the allegations, saying today that "they are not accurate, they are not true," but amid an inquiry by the House Ethics Committee following revelations of a settlement two years ago for wrongful dismissal of a female former employee, Conyers is stepping down.
+Conyers, 88, has denied the allegations, saying Tuesday that "they are not accurate, they are not true."
+But amid an inquiry by the House Ethics Committee following revelations of a settlement two years ago for wrongful dismissal of a female former employee, Conyers is stepping down.
 The Ethics Committee does not investigate former members, so that inquiry would likely come to an end.

-A woman who received a $27,000 confidential settlement, Marion Brown, described to NBC's Today last week her accusations against Conyers.
+Last week, a woman who received a $27,000 confidential settlement, Marion Brown, described to NBC's Today her accusations against Conyers.
 "Violating my body, propositioning me, inviting me to hotels with the guise of discussing business, and then propositioning for sex," Brown said.
 "He just violated my body.
 He has touched me in different ways, and it was very uncomfortable and very unprofessional."

-Brown said she came forward because she wants "to be a voice," and so that her granddaughter would "not have to endure sexism and gender inequality.
+Brown said she came forward because she wants "to be a voice" and so that her granddaughter would "not have to endure sexism and gender inequality.
 I thought it was worth the risk to stand up for all the women in the workforce that are voiceless."

-House Minority Leader Nancy Pelosi, D-Calif., had called for Conyers' resignation following Brown's TV appearance, after previously defending him by calling him an "icon."
+House Minority Leader Nancy Pelosi, D-Calif., had called for Conyers' resignation following Brown's TV appearance, after previously defending him and calling him an "icon."

 The same day as Pelosi's remarks, House Speaker Paul Ryan, R-Wis., also said Conyers should resign.
-Rep. James Clyburn, D-S.C., one of Pelosi's top deputies in House Democratic leadership and the highest-ranking African-American in Congress, had also told Conyers he should resign, Politico reported.
+Rep. James Clyburn, D-S.C., one of Pelosi's top deputies in House Democratic leadership and the highest-ranking African-American in Congress, had also said Conyers he should resign, Politico reported.

 Conyers stepped down as ranking member of the House Judiciary Committee on Nov.
 26. He was the first African-American member of that committee.